Reviewed by

 Is Darpan Registration Mandatory for All NGOs?

-• Bank Account Opening: As per a Reserve Bank of India (RBI) circular, NGOs are now required to update their Darpan ID when opening a bank account.
-This measure aims to make finances clearer.
+• Under the Prevention of Money Laundering Act (PMLA) and updated RBI guidelines, NGOs are now required to update their Darpan ID when opening a bank account.

 Documents Required for NGO Darpan Registration